Biweekly Overtime: When Is It Appropriate?

 Healthcare – The 8/80 Rule

-According to the DOL’s Fact Sheet on The Health Care Industry and Calculating Overtime Pay, hospitals and other institutions “primarily engaged in the care of the sick, the aged, or the mentally ill” can opt to use a fixed work period of fourteen consecutive days instead of the 40 hour workweek (seven consecutive days) to compute overtime.
-This rule is referred to as the 8 and 80 exception.
+According to the DOL’s Fact Sheet on The Health Care Industry and Calculating Overtime Pay, hospitals and other institutions “primarily engaged in the care of the sick, the aged, or the mentally ill” can opt to use a fixed work period of fourteen consecutive days instead of the 40-hour workweek (seven consecutive days) to compute overtime.
+This rule is referred to like the 8 and 80 exceptions.

 “Under the ‘8 and 80’ system, employees at these facilities must receive overtime for working more than 8 hours in any one day and more than 80 hours in a 14 period.
 Police officers and firefighters also have unique rules under federal law.
 But regardless of the industry, employers should always cross-reference state law requirements, which can be different than federal law.”

 Employers counted under this law include hospitals, residential care establishments, skilled nursing facilities, nursing facilities, assisted living facilities, residential care facilities and intermediate care facilities for mental retardation and developmentally disabled.